Browse Trials

 NCT ID: NCT05700721

-Niraparib and Dostarlimab for Metastatic Triple-Negative or BRCA1/2 Mutant Breast Cancer that has Spread to the Brain
+Niraparib and Dostarlimab for Metastatic Triple Negative or Mutated Breast Cancer with Brain Metastasis

 Phase II Trial of the PARP Inhibitor Niraparib and PD-1 Inhibitor Dostarlimab in Patients With Advanced Cancers With Active Progressing Brain Metastases (STARLET) Scientific Title